elea5600/elea5600/README.md

 👋 Hi, I'm Elea!<br/>

-🚀 I'm a passionate software developer with experience in Java, Python, and Machine Learning.
+🚀 I'm a passionate Data Scientist / Bioinformatician with experience in Java, Python, and Machine Learning.
 My interests range from building efficient backend systems to exploring the world of AI-driven solutions. <br/>

 💡 On my GitHub, you will find:<br/>
 - 🌐 Full-Stack Web Applications (Java, Spring Boot, React)<br/>